-For the majority of towing needs, there are five standard types of hitches used to tow trailers.
-Typically, most medium to heavy duty trucks (and some SUVs) are stock-built with a standard receiver hitch on the rear end of the vehicle.
+For the majority of towing needs, there are five standard types of tow hitches used to pull trailers.
+Typically, most medium to heavy-duty trucks (and some SUVs) are stock-built with a standard receiver hitch on the rear end of the vehicle.
 There are other towing packages that can be added to the vehicle/truck in order to properly tow all types of trailers and applications.
 Here are the five different types of hitches available:

 - WEIGHT DISTRIBUTION